Musky Fishing Charter Out Of Clayton, NY

 Catch and Release

-Unfortunately, during the battle the musky rolled the leader and line around the gill plate.
-“We spent many minutes trying to resuscitate Beers’ fish after cutting all the line out of its gills,” Captain Bob sadly stated.
+Unfortunately, during the battle, the musky had become entangled, with the line wrapped around its gill plate.
+This added complication required extra time and care to carefully cut the line free.
+“We spent many minutes trying to resuscitate Beers’ fish after cutting all the line out of its gills,” Captain Bob explained with a somber tone.
 “It was too far gone, with too much damage and blood loss, not responding at all.
-We put the wash-down hose in the fish’s mouth, allowing water to pour over the fish’s gills.
-After getting the line and hooks out of the muskie, we put the muskie back in the water, and worked with it there, trying everything we could to get it to come back to life.”
+We put the wash-down hose in the fish’s mouth, allowing water to flow over the gills in an attempt to revive it.”

 Rigs and Lures